A Course on Elementary Probability Theory: Conditional Probability and Independence

 Now, we need to highlight an interesting property of the Bayes rules for two equally probable causes.
 In this case, denote $p=\mathbb{P}(E_{1})=\mathbb{P}(E_{2})$.
 We have

-and
+\Bin and

-and then
+\Bin and then

 \textbf{Conclusion}.
-For two equiprobable causes, the ratio of the conditional probabilities of the causes given the effect is the same as the ratio of the conditional probabilities of the effect given the causes.\\
+For two equi-probable causes, the ratio of the conditional probabilities of the causes given the effect is the same as the ratio of the conditional probabilities of the effect given the causes.\\

 Both the Bayes Formula and the Total Probabilities Formula are very useful in a huge number of real problems.
 Here are some examples.\\

 \textbf{Example}.\\